biothings/biothings.api/docs/doc/studio_tutorial.rst

 downloading three different files, and we now need three different *uploaders* in order to process these files.
 With our data plugin, only one file is parsed.
 In order to proceed further, we need to manually write dumper and uploaders code...

-.. note:: we could also process all three files in one single parser, that is, one single uploder, but for the sake of this tutorial, we'll proceed individually.
+.. note:: We could also process all three files in one single parser, that is, one single uploder, but for the sake of this tutorial, we'll proceed individually.
 Files can also be updated at different times, keeping uploaders separated helps maintaining data up-to-date without having to process all files at once each time.

 Luckily, **BioThings Studio** provides an easy to export python code that has been generated during data plugin registration.
 Indeed, code is generated from the manifest file, compiled